kweronek/m3rts-on-aws/README.md

-# Getting started on AWS with EC2
+# Getting started on AWS with EC2 for M3RTS

 ## Introduction